Audiveris/audiveris/docs/_pages/ui_tools/staff_editor.md

 Generally, the engine can interpolate -- or even extrapolate -- the holes found in image regions with such broken filaments.

-If the engine result is not satisfactory, you can manually correct these staves via staff edition, which is provided in two different modes: `Global` mode and `Lines` mode.
+If the engine result is not satisfactory, we can manually correct these staves via staff edition, which is provided in two different modes: `Global` mode and `Lines` mode.
 The former operates on the staff as a whole, the latter on any line separately.

-To enter staff edition, you make a right-click within a staff area, in the popup menu select the `Staff#n...` sub-menu and then either `Edit staff` or `Edit lines` item.
+To enter staff edition, we make a right-click within a staff area, in the popup menu select the `Staff#n...` sub-menu and then either `Edit staff` or `Edit lines` item.

 ---